The Difference Between M And Μ Is Due To The

 • Milligram (mg): 0.001 grams (1/1,000 of a gram).

 This dual role can cause confusion.
-Think about it: for example, in the term millimeter, the m is part of the prefix milli-, while in meter, it represents the unit itself.
-Context determines its meaning That alone is useful..
+To give you an idea, in the term millimeter, the m is part of the prefix milli-, while in meter, it represents the unit itself.
+Context determines its meaning It's one of those things that adds up..

 The Symbol μ: The Micro Prefix